vmware-archive/nsxraml/documentation/appendix.md

 history** information throughout the *NSX API Guide* for details of other changes, such as parameter additions.

+### Deprecations in NSX 6.4.0

+The following items are deprecated, and might be removed in a future release.

+* The *systemStatus* parameter in `GET /api/4.0/edges/edgeID/status` is deprecated.
+* `GET /api/2.0/services/policy/serviceprovider/firewall/` is deprecated.
+Use
+  `GET /api/2.0/services/policy/serviceprovider/firewall/info` instead.
+* Setting the *tcpStrict* in the global configuration section of Distributed Firewall is deprecated.
+Starting in NSX 6.4.0, *tcpStrict* is defined at the section level.
+  **Note:** If you upgrade to NSX 6.4.0 or later, the global configuration setting for **tcpStrict** is used to configure **tcpStrict** in each existing layer 3 section. **tcpStrict** is set to *false* in layer 2 sections and layer 3 redirect sections. **stateless** and **useSid** are new attributes in NSX 6.4.0 and are set to the default values during upgrade.
+See "Working with Distributed Firewall Configuration" for more information.

+### Behavior Changes in NSX 6.4.0

+NSX 6.4.0 introduces these changes in error handling:

+* Previously `POST /api/2.0/vdn/controller` responded with *201 Created* to
+  indicate the controller creation job is created.
+However, the creation of the controller might still fail.
+Starting in NSX 6.4.0 the response is *202 Accepted*.
+* Previously if you sent an API request which is not allowed in transit or standalone mode, the response status was *400 Bad Request*.
+Starting in 6.4.0 the response status is *403 Forbidden*.

 ### Behavior Changes in NSX 6.3.5

 NSX 6.3.5 introduces these changes in error handling: